Skip to Main Content Skip to Footer Content

 Want to Pressure Wash Concrete?
 Here's What Your Need to Know

-Contrary to popular belief pressure washing can be done year round.
+Contrary to popular belief pressure washing can be done year-round.
 As long as the temperature is around 40 degrees Fahrenheit there won’t be any issues with ice.
 The most ideal time to pressure wash, however, is during the spring and summer months.
 During the warmer wetter months algae and mold will begin to grow.
-This is also a great time pressure wash because this is when pollen is usually at it’s highest.
+This is also a great time pressure wash because this is when pollen is usually at its highest.
 Power washing can improve your allergy symptoms.
 If you’re used to suffering from bouts of sneezing every time you step outside, there could be more at play here than just the trees and flowers on your property.
 Pollen, mold, and dirt stuck to your house and concrete could be the sources of your allergies, which disappear completely after having your home or business pressure washed.

 The first thing you will want to do is to remove everything that might be in your way.
 Move cars, furniture, grills, any decorations, plants, etc. If you don’t have a pressure washer and you are planning on doing it the old-fashioned way, grab a push broom and sweep the concrete.
 This will get any big chunks and help you avoid getting things like nails and glass into the yard or street.
 Next, put a tarp over any delicate plants and anything else that might get damaged from the chemicals.
 Finally, cover any electrical cords and outlets.
 If a scrub brush and bucket sound like too much work.
 You can rent or buy pressure washers from many big-box stores.
-Big-box department stores carry cheap models, while hardware stores typically have higher quality versions available.
-Garage sales, rental shops, and family equipment loans are the most common way that people get their hands on their first pressure washer, and that can be a problem.
+Big-box department stores carry cheap models, while hardware stores typically have higher-quality versions available.
+Garage sales, rental shops, and family equipment loans are the most common ways that people get their hands on their first pressure washer, and that can be a problem.
 Outdated or unregulated models could pose a safety hazard both to you and your property.
 Try to find models with modern safety features such as quick-release triggers, warning labels, ground-fault circuit interrupters, temperature control switches, unloader valves, back-flow protection, rupture disks, and thermal overload motor protection.
 If your model lacks any of these, look elsewhere.

-As far as chemicals are concerned there are many options. pH-Neutral cleaners are mild and are most commonly used for cleaning interior concrete like garages.
+As far as chemicals are concerned there are many options. pH-neutral cleaners are mild and are most commonly used for cleaning interior concrete like garages.
 These cleaners will not remove heavy grease or embedded dirt.
 Acidic cleaners are much more powerful and are great at removing tough stains.
 Alkaline cleaners are used to remove oil and grease.

 Who Should Clean My Concrete?